✔ The fastest processor in a low-budget laptop

 ❌ Short battery life

-❌ Laptop heats up fast because of Reyzen processor
+❌ Body heats up a lot because of Reyzen processor

 HP’s low budget laptops are usually seen as these big-bezel, old looking machines with the most obscure screen resolutions but the most durable hard-plastic bodies.
 Hp 15q-DY0004AU is a similar laptop with little to no great innovations, but this is what you get if you want some functionality in a laptop worth 25-30,000.